jadijadi/lpic1book/content/1051_customize_and_use_the_shell_environment.md

 ## unset

-This command unsets a variables or a functions.
+This command unsets a variable or a function.

 ```text
 $ name=jadi